Author has written 3 stories for Naruto, Ouran High School Host Club, and Inuyasha.

 Well, that’s a challenge I will gladly accept!

 Some people have expressed their worry that I won’t continue my story/-ies.

 Well, that will never happen!
 When I begin a story, it will forever be imprinted in my mind, lurking and multiplying until it is even larger than I thought possible.
 They will NEVER be abandoned, but there might come a time when I focus on another story instead.
 Though I promise I will always come back to it and update it at a later date, so never fear!

-My current goal is to update every month on my story, but homework is known to get in the way of that.
+My current goal is to update every month on my story, but homework and life is known to get in the way of that.